Login with your member password below to see your content

 Festivals play their part too.
 Notably, there’s one that honors grapes, unsurprising, and one dedicated to orecchiette, that most distinctive of pastas that pairs so well with mushrooms and wine.

-And The Valle D’Itria is a treasure if you love the outdoors.
-You can hire a bike; or trek through this stone-walled, olive-groved wonderland; or if the mood takes you, the sea is a scenic 20-minute drive away.
+The Valle D’Itria is a treasure if you love the outdoors.
+You can hire a bike; or trek through this stone-walled, olive-groved wonderland; or if the mood takes you, the sea is a scenic 20-minute drive away with lovely Polignano a Mare a highlight.

 Fly to Bari or Brindisi (the closest airports) from where you can hire a car.
 The fastest way is along the SS16 on the coast road.
 Or by train, take the "Cisternino Città" from Bari, which goes direct to Cisternino.